alexandre-lelain/nocode-nobug/src/pages/things-to-know-styled-components/index.md

 ## From styled-component to HTML element

 So, let's go back into business.
-What happens between the moment you implement your **styled-component** (like the one in the introduction) and the moment it becomes an **HTML element** in the DOM of your page ?
+What happens between the moment you implement your **styled-component** (like the one in the introduction) and the moment it becomes an **HTML element** in the DOM of your page with dynamically generated classNames bound to your styles?

 Well, first of all, it's probably worth to mention that you can add styles using [styled()](https://styled-components.com/docs/api#styled) function on HTML elements like a `h1`, on a `StyledComponent` (like our `<Button>` example above), and on a `ReactComponent`.